surrel14/surrel14.github.io/README.md

 6. It will prompt you to install a Profile, allow it

-7. Go to the _Settings_ app and click on the downloaded Profile (it’ll be called _NextDNS (xxxxx)_.
+7. Go to the _Settings_ app and click on the downloaded Profile, it’ll be called _NextDNS (xxxxx)_.
 Enter your passcode and install it

 8. Go to _Settings>General>VPN & Management>DNS_ and select _NextDNS (xxxxx)_